Canada & The South African War, 1899-1902

 Over the next three years, more than 7,000 Canadians, including 12 women nurses, served overseas.
 They would fight in key battles from Paardeberg to Leliefontein.
 The Boers inflicted heavy losses on the British, but were defeated in several key engagements.
 Refusing to surrender, the Boers turned to a guerrilla war of ambush and retreat.
 In this second phase of fighting, Canadians participated in numerous small actions.
 Gruelling mounted patrols sought to bring the enemy to battle, and harsh conditions ensured that all soldiers struggled against disease and snipers' bullets.

 Imperial forces attempted to deny the Boers the food, water and lodging afforded by sympathetic farmers.
-They burned Boer houses and farms, and moved civilians to internment camps, where thousands died from disease.
+Britain’s grim strategy took the war to the civilian population.
+Canadian troops burned Boer houses and farms, and moved civilians to internment camps.
+In these filthy camps, an estimated 28,000 prisoners died of disease, most of them women, children, and black workers.
+Civilian deaths provoked outrage in Britain and in Canada.
 This harsh strategy eventually defeated the Boers.

 Of the Canadians who served in South Africa, 267 were killed and are listed in the Books of Remembrance.
 The Canadian government claimed at the time that this overseas expedition was not a precedent.
 History would prove otherwise.
 The new century would see Canadians serve in two world wars, the Korean War, and dozens of peacekeeping missions.